 Nassau County Assistant District Attorney Michael Bushwack charged that Singh spent the evening in several local bars drinking whiskey and tequila, a bottle of which was found in his truck after the crash.

-The prosecutor said that Singh then sped southbound on North Broadway around 10:20 p.m. in his red 2021 Dodge Ram TRX, swerving around cars at speeds of up to 95 mph until he collided with the black 2019 Alfa Romeo carrying Falkowitz and Hassenbein.
+The prosecutor said Singh then sped south on North Broadway around 10:20 p.m. in his red 2021 Dodge Ram TRX, swerving around cars at speeds of up to 95 mph until he collided with the black 2019 Alfa Romeo carrying Falkowitz and Hassenbein.
 The Italian car glanced off a Volvo and slammed into a tree on the side of the road, killing the boys.
 They had just had dinner at a nearby restaurant to celebrate a tennis tournament victory.

-Witnesses described a man climbing out of the wrecked truck and fleeing across the Whole Foods parking lot heading in the direction of the loading bay where Singh was discovered by police, prosecutors say.
+Witnesses described a man climbing out of the wrecked truck and fleeing across the Whole Foods parking lot, heading in the direction of the loading bay where Singh was discovered by police, prosecutors say.

 "It remained unknown at that time whether the defendant was the perpetrator, was a passenger in the car that the perpetrator was driving, was an injured victim of the accident, or was a victim of an assault due in large part to the defendant's inconsistent and disoriented statements in response to police inquiry," the judge said.

-Portions of the body camera footage after that moment will be suppressed from the jury.
+Portions of the body-camera footage after that moment will be suppressed from the jury.

 Drew Hassenbein, left, and Ethan Falkowitz, both of Roslyn, were...